 Critical Assets: People and those physical assets required to sustain or support the facility's ability to operate on an emergency basis.

-Critical Equipment: Equipment that supports critical systems for the Continuity of Operations in VHA mission critical facilities (see Annex to Chapter 1).
+Critical Equipment: Equipment that supports critical systems for the Continuity of Operations in facilities (see Annex to Chapter 1).